FalcoSuessgott/vault-kubernetes-kms/docs/configuration.md

 apply these manifests by running: `kubectl apply -f rbac.yml`.

-Then you can enable Vaults Kubernete Auth method:
+Then you can enable Vaults Kubernetes Auth method:

 ```bash
 $> vault auth enable kubernetes